How to Write About Tragedy in College Application Essays

 As a college essay coach at MEK Review, I encounter many students who have difficulty writing about their hardship effectively.
 I work with them closely to create an engaging essay that reveals the student’s core character traits and personal growth.

-In this post, I’ll show you how to write about tragedy by using the example of a real college essay written by my student Daniel*, and I will show you why it works!
+In this blog, I’ll show you how to write about tragedy by using the example of a real college essay written by my student Daniel*, and I will show you why it works!

 *Name changed for privacy

 Should I pick this topic for my college essay?

 When we think of tragedy, most people think of a disastrous moment or an epic life event.
 However, tragedies can be small-scale and the type of experience that may have only affected your family or yourself.
 Either way, there is a way to write about these moments that can help a college understand you more.

 When writing about tragedy, it is important to keep a few questions in mind: